vitalijhein/Azure-Bot-AI-Dairy/data/extract_projects_prompt_json.md

 Beware:
 - Consider approximate matches for project names (e.g., typo tolerance).
 Use the "Existing Projects" context for validation or correction.
 - Ensure no duplicate project names are added to the list.
+- Note that the project name must be in the same language as the input.